kgroat/ReactNativeVsIonic2/README.md

 ### Additional Considerations
 ##### Ionic 2
 ###### Observables
 Being built on top of Angular 2, asyncronous functionality is handled using [Reactive Extensions](https://github.com/Reactive-Extensions/RxJS).
 RxJs gives you the power of `Observables`, which allow their user to treat any data source as though it is a stream.
 You can use functions such as `.map()` and `.reduce()` which act similarly to their `Array` counterparts to manipulate the data coming through the stream before you `.subscribe()`.
+Angular 2 makes Observables first-class citizens, handling subscriptions and display of asynchronous data.
 ###### CLI
 Ionic comes with a CLI built to ease the development and testing process.
 By typing `ionic start --v2 MyApp`, it will generate an app called MyApp using an existing project from which to get started.
 Once there, you can use `ionic generate page home` to create a page called home.
 There are [many generators](https://ionicframework.com/docs/v2/cli/generate/) built into the CLI which allow you to grow your application easily.
 ###### Tooling